dp-wilton/mdconf/Readme.md

   This is a fork of [mdconf](https://github.com/tj/mdconf) by TJ Holowaychuk.
   The original project is inactive and not merging pull requests, so forked for the purpose of updating risky dependencies.

+  The parser implementation borrows heavily from [@kristiandupont/mdconf](https://github.com/kristiandupont/mdconf) which is a TypeScript version of the mdconf with active contributors.

   Using the fantastic markdown parser [marked](https://github.com/chjj/marked).